bparanj/crystal/electronics/book/experiments-sequence.md

 See polarized-capacitor-experiment.md

-Run the polarized capacitor experiment in TinkercadL https://www.tinkercad.com/things/blx1Lukof5N/editel
+Run the polarized capacitor experiment in Tinkercad https://www.tinkercad.com/things/blx1Lukof5N/editel

 Design an experiment to demonstrate capacitor charging and discharging using an LED indicator.
 Modified the existing slideswitch demo and add a capacitor to the circuit.